 If you are contemplating a postnuptial agreement, each spouse should be independently represented by a family law attorney.
 Separate counsel helps ensure that the interests of each spouse are protected.

 Consult our Maryland law firm for help with a postnuptial agreement

 If you or your spouse wants to execute a postmarital agreement, don’t sign anything until you have consulted with the Law Offices of Ellen L. Lee at 240-552-6957 or contact us online.
-Conveniently located two blocks from the Rockville Courthouse, our law office serves clients in Columbia, Frederick, Annapolis, Bethesda, Montgomery County and the rest of Maryland.
+Conveniently located two blocks from the Rockville Courthouse, our law office serves clients in Montgomery County and throughout Maryland.
 We also have a satellite office in Bethesda.